A Distance-based Anomaly Detection Framework for Deep Reinforcement Learning: Results in Online Setting

-As a supplement to the results on main pages, we provide the whole results on all six Atari games from Figure~\ref{fig:Breakout_online_full} to Figure~\ref{fig:Tutankham_online_full}. ``Mean score'' in the first row indicates the accumulated rewards of PPO, ``accuracy'' and ``F1 Score'' in the second and third row show the detection performance during RL training.
-F1 score is computed based on precision and recall.
-We also find that the cumulative reward is not strongly correlated with detection ability.
+As a supplement to the results on the main pages, we provide the whole results on two feature-input tasks and six Atari games from~\cref{fig:CartPole_online_full} to~\cref{fig:Tutankham_online_full}.
+The "Mean Score" in the first row indicates the accumulated rewards of PPO, and the "F1 Score" in the second row shows the detection performance during RL training.
+The F1 score is computed based on precision and recall.
+The third row shows the relationship between the average F1 score and policy performance during training.
+We can find that higher detection accuracy is generally associated with better policy performance.
+We also find that the cumulative reward is not strongly correlated with detection ability in some games.
 A high detection accuracy may only improve the cumulative reward to a small degree.
-It means we may need some other metrics to measure the effect of our detection performance more effectively.
-Hyperparameters in our methods are shown in Table~\ref{appendix:hyperparameter}.
+This suggests that we need more metrics to measure the effect of our detection performance more effectively.
+Hyperparameters in our methods are shown in~\cref{appendix:hyperparameter}.

-\paragraph{Comparing with Single Detector.} We conduct an ablation study of single and double detectors on Breakout games with random and OOD outliers.
-Figure~\ref{fig:Ablation_study_single} reveals that compared with single detector, double self-supervised detectors can improve the detection accuracy and thus stabilize the training process.
-In particular, ``MD Double'' outperforms ``MD Single'' significantly, although ``Robust MD Single'' is comparable to ``Robust MD Double''.